logicality-io/tag-assistant-support/README.md

 **Note**: during installation you will see a warning, "This package was created with a trial version of Advanced Installer...".
 This will be fixed in a later version.

-By default, the MSI will install into `%ProgramFiles%\Tag Assistant`.
+By default, Tag Assistant will install into `%ProgramFiles%\Logicality\Tag Assistant`.

 Go to https://tag-assistant.logicality.io to test your installation.